lostashead/calc-va-promela/README.md

 ## NOTES
 ・Does not support communication between multiple state machines.<br>
 ・The probability of the model should be given as the initial probability.
-After determining the probability using Bayesian network etc., edit it directly in files.json
+After determining the probability using Bayesian network etc., edit it directly in files.json<br>
+・This code is very close to incomplete and is missing yesterday.
+You need to work harder to make it better